Primary Data | Primary Data Collection Methods | Sources of Data Collection |

-Mailed Questionnaire is method of data collection where a questionnaire consisting a list of questions pertaining to the enquiry is prepared having some blank spaces for answers and is sent to the respondents who are expected to write the answers in the blank spaces.
+Mailed Questionnaire is a method of data collection where a questionnaire consisting a list of questions pertaining to the inquiry is prepared to have some blank spaces for answers and is sent to the respondents who are expected to write the answers in the blank spaces.

-- Most economical method as it needs least amount of money, time and manpower.
+- The most economical method as it needs the least amount of money, time, and manpower.

 - Information can be easily obtained however the area may be.

-- Since, information is given by informants themselves the information are free from biasness of the investigator.
+- Since information is given by informants themselves the information is free from biases of the investigator.

-- Can’t be used where the informants are not literate.
+- It can’t be used where the informants are not literate.

 - Considerable non-responses as most of the informants don’t return the questionnaire.

-- Returned questionnaire may be filled with haphazard answers because informants might have misunderstood the question.
+- A returned questionnaire may be filled with haphazard answers because informants might have misunderstood the question.

 6) Internet Surveys:

-Internet Surveys is a method of data collection where a self-administered questionnaire is posted on a website and respondents provide answers to questions displayed on screen by highlighting a phrase clicking an icon or keying in an answer.
+Internet Surveys are a method of data collection where a self-administered questionnaire is posted on a website and respondents provide answers to questions displayed on the screen by highlighting a phrase clicking an icon or keying in an answer.

 - Easy to data management.

 - Large no. of people can be reached easily.